andras-simonyi/citeproc-el/README.md

-The central use-case of `citeproc-el` is that of feeding all citations occurring in a document into a citation processor, and rendering the complete list of references and the bibliography with it.
+The central use-case of `citeproc-el` is that of feeding all citations occurring in a document into a citation processor, and rendering the complete list of references and bibliography with it.
 In order to do that, firstly a citation processor object has to be created using the `citeproc-create` function.
 Inspired by the [citeproc-js](https://github.com/Juris-M/citeproc-js) API, the signature of this function is

 #### citeproc-create `(style item-getter locale-getter &optional locale force-locale)`